Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 It’s her… what else?

 You get the point.
-Nearly man says the same things.
+Nearly every man says the same things.
 I’ve come to call these a man’s “Story of Dysfunction” or (S.O.D)

-Watch my conversation with Zelda, where we talk about women’s traumatic past
+Watch my conversation with Zelda, where we talk about women’s traumatic past.

 As you may have caught in the video (and what every woman reading this already knows without watching it), is that men blame women for the problems.